 |Coleman Family Farms||Homepage|

-Purple Ruffle basil is available typically in the early summer months.
+Purple Ruffles basil is available in the summer.

 Purple Ruffles basil, botanically classified as Ocimum basilicum var. purpurascens, is a sweet basil variety belonging to the Lamiaceae family.
 The bushy herb can reach 46 to 61 centimeters in height and earned its ruffled moniker from the plant’s heavily textured leaves and dark purple appearance.
 There are many varieties of basil, but Purple Ruffles basil was developed in the 20th century as a stable cultivar with a robust and fast-growing nature.
 Purple Ruffles basil is prized for its ornamental and culinary appeal.
 The plant is grown commercially for chefs to utilize as an unexpected ingredient in savory or sweet preparations, and it is also a favored home garden cultivar for its visually striking nature.
 Purple Ruffles basil has more pigmentation within the leaves than the common opal basil, and the variety is designed to resist bolting.
 It is important to note that some Purple Ruffles basil plants may appear green, depending on the climate and soil the plant is grown in.
 Researchers have conducted studies and have determined that approximately 8 in 1000 plants may display variegated coloring or mostly green leaves.

 Purple Ruffles basil is a good source of fiber to regulate the digestive tract, vitamin E to protect the body against free radical damage, vitamin A to maintain healthy organ functioning, and vitamin C to strengthen the immune system.
 The leaves are also rich in anthocyanins, pigmented compounds that contribute antioxidant-like properties to reduce inflammation.
 Beyond protecting the body, the purple pigments are used in the food industry as a natural coloring for food dyes.